 Chemical filters work by penetrating into your bloodstream.
 They may prevent sunburn, yes, but have limited effectiveness against the aging type of UV rays (UVA).
 They can also have hormone-disrupting and carcinogenic effects!

-I recommend avoiding chemical sunscreens and choosing a mineral sunscreen (also known as physical sunscreen) instead.
-Rather than absorbing into the body, these ingredients remain on the surface of the skin and work by reflecting away the sunlight.
+I recommend avoiding chemical sunscreens and choosing a physical sunscreen instead.
+Rather than absorbing into the bloodstream, these ingredients remain on the surface of the skin.
 They stay stable and there is no evidence for them causing any hormone-disrupting effects.
-(Note: Encapsulated octinoxate is included here because it sits on top of the skin and acts like a mineral sunscreen.)
+(Note: Encapsulated octinoxate is included here because it acts like a physical sunscreen.)

 But to get the best protection against both UVA and UVB rays, we need to ask a few more questions...

 The next thing to do is check whether you see zinc oxide on the label.

 The main thing you don't want to do is purchase a sunscreen that only contains titanium dioxide.